KhaledAhmed2004/lms-mackteplace/doc/USER-JOURNEYS.md

 ### Report Resolution

-Admin report resolve করার সময়:
+When Admin resolves a report:
-1. Issue কি ছিল তা note করবে
+1. Note what the issue was
-2. কিভাবে solve হলো তা লিখবে
+2. Write how it was solved
-3. Resolution select করবে (Refund, Credit, Warning, etc.)
+3. Select resolution (Refund, Credit, Warning, etc.)
-4. Mark as Resolved করবে
+4. Mark as Resolved
-5. User notification পাবে
+5. User receives notification

 ### Common Resolutions